Fukushima nuclear accident cleanup: Cleanup of neighboring areas

 Significant efforts are being taken to clean up radioactive material that escaped the plant.
 This effort combines washing down buildings and scraping away topsoil.
 It has been hampered by the volume of material to be removed and the lack of adequate storage facilities.

 There is also a concern that washing surfaces will merely move the radioactive material without eliminating it.

-After an earlier decontamination plan only to clean all areas with radiation levels above 5 millisievert per year, had raised protests, the Japanese government revealed, on 10 October 2011, in a meeting with experts, a revised decontamination plan.
+After an earlier decontamination plan to clean all areas with radiation levels above 5 millisievert per year had raised protests, the Japanese government revealed on 10 October 2011, in a meeting with experts, a revised decontamination plan.
 This plan included: